defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/property-based-fuzzing.md

 `ExecutionPaths` inherits from `Setup` (ie inherits all the handlers) and is then used to implement regular forge test (`test_`), using only handlers.
 These tests are recreating a known execution path, and have assertion along the way, to insure the handlers are all working.

-Example taken from the Canon Guard contract:
+Example taken from the Canon Guard contract (this test is run using `forge test --mt test_preApprovedPath_SimpleActions`, demonstrating our handlers are allowing us to walk the happy path):

 ```solidity
   /// @notice Test pre-approved transaction with short delay